steinathan/resume-checker/README.md

-# Project Title

 ## Resume Analyser

-A Python tool for analyzing the fit between a resume and a job posting.
+A Python tool for analyzing the fit between a resume and a job posting, assigns a score then generates a cover letter automatically, runs with local models (ollama) or openai

 ## Overview